 WaitQ is designed for exactly this setup scenario: walk-in focused restaurants that want a clean digital queue without rebuilding their front-of-house operation.

 Setup takes under five minutes.
 There's no hardware to buy, no staff training session to schedule, and no integration with your POS required.
-The 14-day free trial gives you full access from day one.

 The entrance is where revenue starts

-A digital queue doesn't fix your kitchen or train your servers.
-But it fixes the moment that decides whether a guest sits down at all.
-Clear wait times, automatic texts, and a calm entrance change what guests experience before they ever see a menu.
+A digital queue fixes that moment.
+Clear wait times, text notifications when a table's ready, and a calm entrance change what guests experience before they ever see a menu.
+The technology is already in their pockets.